uceewl4/DLNLP_assignment23_24-SN23043574/README.md

 - To run DDI system:
   <p><code>streamlit run interface.py</code></p>

   **<font color=red>The system can only be run with all preprocessed dataset and environment requirement already prepared.
-To emphasize, it's a separate file from main.py and can only be run on CPU with the command above.</font>**
+To emphasize, it's a separate file from main.py and can only be run on CPU with the command above.
+Besides, the functions of co-reference resolution and dependency parsing cannot be run on CPU due to version compatibility.</font>**

   To upload image for *image-to-text section*, you can select a .JPG image respectively.